lbrilh/masterthesis/README.md

 ### Usage

-Before utilizing the scripts, please download the datasets using `ricu` (https://eth-mds.github.io/ricu/) and store them as Parquet files in a folder (in the same directory as this README.md) like this: `data/processed/source_name` (c.f.
+Before running the scripts in the folders, please download the datasets using `ricu` (https://eth-mds.github.io/ricu/) and store them as Parquet files in a folder (in the same directory as this README.md), i.e. `data/processed/source_name` (c.f.
 DATA_PATH in icu_experiments/load_data.py).

-Please install the corresponding environment using the `environment.yml` file.
+Please install the corresponding Python environment using the `environment.yml` file.

 The datasets used in this work (eICU, HiRID, MIMIC-III, and MIMIC-IV) can be downloaded from [PhysioNet](https://physionet.org/).

+#### Run Python jobs
+Navigate to the directory of the chosen file.
+Run: python chosen_file.py